nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Appendix: Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
+### Testing commands for tasks

+#### Adding a task

+Test case: `add task CS2113T assignment -d tue -i add feature -p low`

+Expected output: The task is successfully added and a message with the added task is displayed.

+#### Adding a task without required flags

+Test case: `add task CS2113T assignment`

+Expected output: A message is displayed about missing flags in the input.

+#### Adding a task with empty title

+Test case: `add task -d tue -i add feature`

+Expected output: A message is displayed that the title cannot be blank.

+#### Listing all tasks

+Test case: `list task`

+Expected output: The full list of tasks is displayed.

+#### Listing tasks sorted by priority

+Test case: `list task priority`

+Expected output: The full list of tasks is displayed, sorted according to the priority assigned for each task (HIGH, MEDIUM or LOW).

+#### Listing tasks on a day of the week

+Test case: `list task tue`

+Expected output: A list of tasks on Tuesday is displayed.

+#### Listing tasks with invalid day of the week

+Test case: `list task t`

+Expected output: A message is displayed stating that the wrong format is used for the command.

+#### Finding tasks with keyword

+Test case: `find task assignment`

+Expected output: A message is displayed with the tasks that contain the keyword.

+#### Finding tasks with empty keyword

+Test case: `find task`

+Expected output: A message is displayed stating that the wrong format is used for the command.

+#### Marking a task as done

+Test case: `done task 1`

+Expected output: The task is successfully marked as done and a message with the task marked as done is displayed.

+#### Marking a task with invalid index

+Test case: `done task 0`

+Expected output: A message is displayed stating that the index of the task entered is invalid.

+#### Marking a task with an index that is not a number

+Test case: `done task m`

+Expected output: A message is displayed stating that the index of the task entered is not a number.

+#### Deleting a task

+Test case: `delete task 1`

+Expected output: The task is successfully deleted and a message with the deleted task is displayed.

+#### Deleting a non-existent task

+Test case: `delete task 0`

+Expected output: A message is displayed stating that the index of the task entered is invalid.

+#### Deleting a task with an index that is not a number

+Test case: `delete task m`

+Expected output: A message is displayed stating that the index of the task entered is not a number.